jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 }
 ```

-The first button creates a toast that dismisses in 10 seconds, overriding the `ToastContainer` default.
-The second provides no `autoClose` value, so it dismisses in the default 5 seconds.

-For some of the more common controls, the toast can be configured like so:
+For some of the common controls, the toast can be configured like so:

 ```js
 class App extends Component {